mlc-mlapis/docs/src/documentation/services/databases/mariadb.md

 ### Non-database local data

 Each container has separate local disk space, which can theoretically be used by appropriate APIs of the database service and thus store data outside the replicated contents of the database.
-It should be noted that such data is reserved only for this particular instance, not mirrored across the MariaDB Galera cluster nor backup-ed.
-It will not be migrated if such a container is deleted due to its failure.
+It should be noted that such data is only reserved for this particular instance, not mirrored across the MariaDB Galera cluster nor is it backed up.
+It will not be migrated if such a container is deleted due to failure.
 Also, separate direct access to an individual MariaDB instance is not supported in any way.

-We don't recommend to use any functionality of [SELECT INTO OUTFILE](https://mariadb.com/kb/en/select-into-outfile), [SELECT INTO DUMPFILE](https://mariadb.com/kb/en/select-into-dumpfile), [LOAD_FILE](https://mariadb.com/kb/en/load_file), or [LOAD DATA](https://dev.mysql.com/doc/refman/8.0/en/load-data.html).
+We don't recommend using any functionality of [SELECT INTO OUTFILE](https://mariadb.com/kb/en/select-into-outfile), [SELECT INTO DUMPFILE](https://mariadb.com/kb/en/select-into-dumpfile), [LOAD_FILE](https://mariadb.com/kb/en/load_file), or [LOAD DATA](https://dev.mysql.com/doc/refman/8.0/en/load-data.html).
 You can't save/load such data directly to/from any shared storage, and in the Galera HA cluster environment, it is impossible to predict which container the selected data will be stored on.
-Instead of that, use the standard functionality of the [export/import](/documentation/services/databases/mariadb.html#how-to-backup-restore-database-data) mechanism.
+Instead, use the the [export/import](/documentation/services/databases/mariadb.html#how-to-backup-restore-database-data) mechanism's standard functionality.

 ### Selected specifics of a Galera HA cluster